Cold and Wet: The Hardest Hiking

 Shelter

-The downside of a tarp is that in exposed areas such as above treeline, you really need to stake it out low and firmly.
+The downside of a tarp is that in exposed areas, such as above treeline, you really need to pitch it low and stake it out firmly.
+In dense, wooded terrain, finding enough space for the footprint can be a challenge.
+And if you’re hiking with a partner, well….let’s just say it can lead to some spirited discussions. 😉

 Sleeping bag and pads